-Destiny Poker is available at online casinos in regulated states – as well as live casinos.
+Destiny Poker is available at the top USA online casinos available in regulated states – as well as live casinos.
 This page covers how the game works, the strategy, odds and how it compares to other ‘bonus poker’ style games.

 How to play Destiny Poker

 Before you start a hand of Destiny Poker, you’ll need to choose a bet size.
 You can play for pennies – up to high stakes online.
 If you want to play higher stakes you can increase both your betting unit and bet up to 30 coins per hand.

 In most video poker games you get to bet between 1 and 5 coins per hand.
 That 5th coin gives you access to a bigger prize for a Royal Flush – making the overall house edge smaller.
 In Destiny Poker, you can play 6 coins.
 There is a single pay table, with the 6th coin giving you the added bonus bets which make this variation worth playing.

 Next you are dealt 5 cards.
 You can choose to hold any of them by clicking/tapping on it.
 The card will move up slightly.
 The word ‘held’ will appear in red underneath.
 You then click the ‘draw’ button, which deals replacements for any cards you did not hold.